audreylim/vspark/README.md

 ##Getting Started

-Load the [Voodoospark firmware] (https://github.com/voodootikigod/voodoospark) (v 2.4.0)  onto your Spark device.
+Load the [Voodoospark firmware] (https://github.com/voodootikigod/voodoospark) onto your Spark device.

 Add the following to your dot file: